manuGil/GEDSys-formalizer/README.md

 # Event Formalizer

-Implementation of the Event Formalizer for the Geographic Event Detection System
+A program implementating the Event Formalizer of Geographic Event Detection System.
+The system enables the definition and detection of events in real-time on data from sensors networks.

 ## Adquired Skills